iftikharuddin/foundry-dao/README.md

-# Foundry UUPS Upgradeable Contracts
+# Foundry DAO Governance

-Playing with Upgradeable contracts
+Playing with DAOs Governance Tokens

+*Please note: ERC20 based voting is not always recommended, and I encourage you to explore other forms of governance like reputation based or "skin-in-the-game" based.*

 # Getting Started